hms-networks/flexy-osisoft-connector/README.md

    1. Click "Select".
    1. Navigate to the unzipped directory of the OSIsoft Connector and select the file "OcsBasicScript.txt"
    1. Click "Import".
-   1. Change the xxxxxx for client ID to be your URL encoded client id that you saved previously.
+   1. Change the xxxxxx for client ID to be the URL encoded client id that you saved previously.
-   1. Change the yyyyyy for client secret your URL encoded client secret you saved previously.
+   1. Change the yyyyyy for client secret the URL encoded client secret you saved previously.
    1. Click on "File".
    1. Click on "Save".
    1. Click on the script execution slider that says "Stopped" to switch it to say "Running".

-You can now restart your Flexy to restart the Java application.
-Messages will be sent to your OCS endpoint.
+You can now restart the Flexy to restart the Java application.
+Messages will be sent to the OCS endpoint.

 ## Troubleshooting common issues